-Size limits and closed seasons are found in the "Basic Commercial Saltwater Fishing Regulations" chart on pages 8 and 9.
+Size limits and closed seasons are found in the "Basic Commercial Saltwater Fishing Regulations" chart on pages16-22.

 An SPL with a Restricted Species (RS) and Crawfish (C#) or (CD#) endorsement is required to commercially harvest and sell any spiny lobster.